diqidoq/lars/README.md

 # LARS (Linux audio rhythm section machine)

- + a flexible sample triggering step sequencer based groove machine to manage complex drum sound and rhythm section programming
+ + a flexible sample triggering (step sequencer including?)
+Linux audio instrument to manage/support complex drum sound and rhythm section programming
  + as a *stand alone* machine with in/out management.
  + as a lv2 plugin.
  + to make Linux pro audio even more sexy than it already is :-)